ayushan003/walde/README.md

 - Admission policies shift bottlenecks rather than eliminate them — removing Bloom moved the constraint to memory allocation.
 - Bloom filtering is not required for scan resistance — CMS alone is sufficient under skewed access.
-- At ≥8 threads, allocator contention dominates policy cost — eviction strategy becomes secondary.
+- The slab CAS bottleneck is eviction-rate driven, not a fixed thread-count cliff: at 65.5% fill, WALDE scales near-linearly to 8 threads.
-- Real traces invalidate assumptions from synthetic benchmarks: L2 rescue value was marginal on YCSB but critical on ARC S3.
+- Real traces invalidate assumptions from synthetic benchmarks: L2 rescue contributed ~45% of hits on ARC S3, but only ~2% on YCSB (8.2% fill).
+- Doorkeeper trade-offs are workload-dependent: YCSB-D shows W-TinyLFU admitting *more* than WALDE (23.7% vs 15.4%) — the Bloom filter passes recency-fresh keys that hit-only CMS rejects.

 ---

 ## Future Work

-- Per-stripe memory arenas with thread-local bump allocators to eliminate slab CAS contention at 8+ threads.
+- Per-stripe memory arenas with thread-local bump allocators to eliminate slab CAS contention at high eviction rates.
+- Wire `LatencyBreakdown` instrumentation into the multi-threaded concurrency-scaling benchmark to directly observe `slab_ns` degradation at 8T (currently captured only on single-threaded runs).
 - Optional Bloom doorkeeper as a compile-time flag to evaluate one-hit-wonder defense in isolation.
 - Tune Window/Probation/Protected ratios against WALDE's hit-only CMS policy; current ratios inherit Caffeine defaults.
 - Extend trace validation to Twitter cache, Wikimedia CDN, and OLTP datasets.